 “Being designated a Certified Autism Center solidifies Pennsylvania Trolley Museum’s commitment to inclusion,” said Scott Becker, Executive Director/CEO.
 “Our museum is committed to educating all of its visitors on the importance of the Trolley Era and how it shaped today’s transportation technology and innovations, and this certification will provide an immersive and exciting experience for all of our guests.”

-In line with their commitment to inclusivity, PTM has a dedicated classroom that will have a cool down space, a mobile sensory exploration station and inclusive materials such as adaptive scissors and larger writing utensils.
+In line with their commitment to inclusivity, PTM has a dedicated classroom that will have a cool down space, inclusive materials such as adaptive scissors and larger writing utensils, and an adult changing table.
 Sensory bags that include noise-canceling headphones, sunglasses, and fidgets will also be available for guests.
 PTM purchased two 3D printers that will enable it to create safe-to-touch replicas of artifacts, museum collection pieces or 3D maps of our campus to be used with a focus on those with visual impairments.

 “Myron Pincomb, IBCCES board chairman, commends the Pennsylvania Trolley Museum for their dedication in achieving the Certified Autism Center™ designation.
 Their specialized autism training ensures every visitor is acknowledged, appreciated and welcomed, shaping a more inclusive community for all.”